 When treating your birds’ house to get rid of red mite, you need to keep their life cycle in mind.
 Most people treat the house once and then believe they have solved the problem but it is almost impossible to remove all mites in one go and you should re-treat the house several times at regular intervals until there are no more signs of red mite.

-Often, it is only possible to reduce the numbers of mites to a managable level where you can continue to monitor them and keep them under control by regular treatment when cleaning out.
+Often, it is only possible to reduce the numbers of mites to a manageable level where you can continue to monitor them and keep them under control by regular treatment when cleaning out.

 During warm weather, poultry mites can reproduce in about a week.
 Treating after a week has passed can mean the eggs that you didn’t get the first time will have hatched, grown into adult laying mites and laid thousands more eggs.
 Ensure you re-treat no later than every 5 to 6 days to ensure the eggs that survived the first treatment and hatched cannot develop into egg laying adults.